 3. Consider Battery Storage

-As demonstrated in our ROI analysis, battery storage significantly improves financial returns by increasing self-consumption from 40-50% to 70-80%.
+As demonstrated in our ROI analysis, battery storage improves returns by lifting self-consumption from 40-50% to 70-80%.
 While adding £3,000-4,500 to upfront costs, batteries deliver:

 - Higher annual savings (£234+ additional per year)